Volkswagen Polo Mk5: Polo GTI

-The 2010-2013 models are equipped with a 1.4-liter engine with turbo and supercharger installed, producing a maximum power 180 PS combined with a 7-speed double-clutch transmission and front-wheel-drive.
+The 2010–2013 models are equipped with a 1.4-litre engine with a turbocharger and supercharger installed producing a maximum power 180 PS combined with a 7-speed double-clutch transmission and front-wheel-drive.
 According to the manufacturer, the vehicle is capable of accelerating from 0-100 km/h in 6.9 seconds and reach a top speed of 229 km/h.
 At the same time, an improved technology is said to have reduced fuel consumption by 25 percent compared to the equally powerful previous model, the Polo GTI Cup Edition, and now amounts to 5.9 L/100km.
 This would correspond to CO_{2} emissions of 139 g/km.

+The 2010–2012 engines were the CAV/CAVE engines which were then revised to the CTH/CTHE engines in the 2013 and 2014 models.
+This came with improved internals (pistons being the biggest update) to the engine which improved longevity, efficiency, and oil consumption.

 For the 2014 facelift, the 1.4 TSI engine was replaced by a 1.8 TSI turbo engine with an output of 192 PS.
 Since then, the model has been available with a 6-speed manual gearbox or a 7-speed DSG.
 The engine equipped with manual gearbox has a maximum torque of 320 Nm while the DSG variant is limited to 250 Nm.

 Cross Polo

-In June 2010, Volkswagen presented the 2011 edition of the CrossPolo, a crossover-styled version of the Polo.
+In June 2010, Volkswagen presented the 2011 edition of the CrossPolo, a crossover-styled version of the Polo with extra ground clearance mainly obtained by the addition of an aluminium distancing block.
 Exclusively available with five doors, it is distinguished from the standard Polo by a redesigned front and rear bumpers, black plastic claddings on the wheel arches and doors, silver roof rails, standard fog lights and 17-inch alloy wheels.
 The side mirror housings are painted silver regardless of the color of the vehicle.
 The standard equipment includes sports seats for the driver and front passenger, and leather steering wheel.

 The 2011 CrossPolo in Europe is available in petrol and three diesel engines, all Euro 5 compliant.

 In India, the CrossPolo was launched in August 2013 with a sole option of a 1.2-litre diesel engine.
 The 1.2-litre petrol version was released in January 2015.
 It was discontinued in 2017 due to slow sales.